 I would like to thank Bill Emmons, John Huddleston, and particularly David Bassi and Thom McDaniel for their help and support while I was writing this paper.
 I am very grateful to David Fennell and Sue Groshong for patiently explaining numerous statistical concepts to me.
 Debra McClenahan gave me the final impetus to finish the paper.
-Finally, the comments from Stuart Klugman and the other anonymous reviewers were invaluable and they led to significant changes from the first draft.
+Finally, the comments from the three reviewers, Stuart Klugman, Steve Groeschen and Peter Wu were invaluable, and they led to significant changes from the first draft.